 The federal government clearly recognizes that there are positions where only American citizens should work.
 When airport security was federalized

 on its website the stern admonition that "Employers, supervisors and employees must be especially vigilant to guard against unfair treatment of persons perceived to be of Middle Eastern descent."

+Being allowed into this country is a privilege that the citizens of America give to immigrants.
+It is completely absurd to place such draconian burdens on native employers simply to protect the imaginary "civil rights" of non-citizens.
 Marcus Epstein [send him mail] is an undergraduate at the College of William and Mary in Williamsburg, VA, where he is president of the college libertarians and editor of the conservative newspaper, The Remnant.
 A selection of his articles can be seen here.